matthewslouismarie/neo4j/README.md

 RETURN n.neo4jImportId, count(recorded_by) AS n_primary_earthquakes, count(also_recorded_by) AS n_secondary_earthquakes
 ORDER BY n_primary_earthquakes DESC, n_secondary_earthquakes DESC;
 ```

+For presentation purposes, we present the result as a table:

 `n.neo4jImportId` | `n_primary_earthquakes` | `n_secondary_earthquakes`
 ----------------- | ----------------------- | -------------------------